open-telemetry/opentelemetry-dotnet-instrumentation/docs/plugins.md

         // Find supported options below
     }

-    // To configure logs SDK (the method names is the same as for other logs options) public void ConfigureLogsOptions(OpenTelemetry.Logs.OpenTelemetryLoggerOptions options)
+    // To configure logs SDK (the method name is the same as for other logs options) public void ConfigureLogsOptions(OpenTelemetry.Logs.OpenTelemetryLoggerOptions options)
     {
         // My custom logic here